List of Pose characters: Esteban Evangelista

 Esteban "Lil Papi" Martinez-Evangelista (portrayed by Angel Bismark Curiel) is a member of the House of Evangelista and Husband to Angel.
-He first appeared in season 1 where he quickly joined the newly formed House of Evangelista after seeing them perform as a house for the first time and not wanting to continue being homeless.
-He ends up breaking Blanca's rule against selling drugs when he is caught by Damon and later ratted out to Blanca by Ricky who doesn't want to jeopardize his place in the house.
-After he is kicked out by Blanca he falls into more drug selling, and though is quickly arrested and then released the drug dealers can't have him work for them for a while since he was just recently busted.
-This prompts him to join the newly created House of Ferocity, led by Co-Mothers Lulu and Candy.
+He first appeared in season one where he quickly joined the newly formed House of Evangelista after seeing them perform as a house for the first time and not wanting to continue being homeless.
+He ends up breaking Blanca's rule against selling drugs when he is caught by Damon and later ratted out by Ricky who doesn't want to jeopardize his place in Blanca's house.
+After he is kicked out by Blanca he falls into more drug selling, and is arrested and then released.
+The drug dealers can't have him work for them for a while since he was just recently busted.
+This prompts him to join the newly created House of Ferocity, led by co-mothers Lulu and Candy.
 However they end up treating him like a servant instead of a house member and continually berate him.
-In the season 1 finale, he leaves the House of Ferocity after Blanca agrees to take him back.
-In season 2, he begins to let his inner feelings for Angel show and they start flirting.
-Him and Blanca accompany her to her model competition audition and celebrate when she gets in.
-When Angel later informs him and Blanca that the photographer took nude pictures of her, they go to his house and Lil Papi beats him up while Blanca retrieves the pictures.
+In the season one finale, he leaves the House of Ferocity after Blanca agrees to take him back.
+In season two, he begins to let his inner feelings for Angel show and they start flirting.
+Papi and Blanca accompany Angel to her modeling competition audition and celebrate when she gets in.
+When Angel later informs him and Blanca that the photographer took nude pictures of her, they go to his house and Papi beats him up while Blanca retrieves the pictures.
 Angel sadly doesn't win the competition but Ms. Ford still is able to land her modeling jobs.
 During a walk in the park Papi reassures her and they kiss for the first time.